MicrosoftEdge/DevTools/explainers/console.context()/explainer.md

    ![DevTools Console panel sidebar with context filters](console-sidebar-with-context-filters.png)

    As seen above, one category is created in the sidebar for each context.
 Categories can also be expanded to show the logs from various levels.
 This way, developers can optionally filter the logs emitted when using the `error()`, `warn()`, `info()`, and `debug()` methods.

+## Alternatives considered

+[This should include as many alternatives as you can, from high level architectural decisions down to alternative naming choices.]

+### [Alternative 1]

+[Describe an alternative which was considered, and why you decided against it.
+This alternative may have been part of a prior proposal in the same area, or it may be new.
+If you did any research in making this decision, discuss it here.]

+### [Alternative 2]

+[You may not have decided about some alternatives.
+Describe them as open questions here, and adjust the description once you make a decision.]

+### [Alternative 3]

+[etc.]

+## Accessibility, Privacy, and Security Considerations

+[Highlight any accessibility, security, and privacy implications that have been taken into account during the design process.]

+## Stakeholder Feedback / Opposition

+[Implementors and other stakeholders may already have publicly stated positions on this work.
+If you can, list them here with links to evidence as appropriate.]

+- [Implementor A] : Positive
+- [Stakeholder B] : No signals
+- [Implementor C] : Negative

+[If appropriate, explain the reasons given by other implementors for their concerns.]

+## References & acknowledgements

+[Your design will change and be informed by many people; acknowledge them in an ongoing way!
+It helps build community and, as we only get by through the contributions of many, is only fair.]

+[Unless you have a specific reason not to, these should be in alphabetical order.]

+Many thanks for valuable feedback and advice from:

+- [Person 1]
+- [Person 2]
+- [etc.]

+Thanks to the following proposals, projects, libraries, frameworks, and languages for their work on similar problems that influenced this proposal.

+- [Framework 1]
+- [Project 2]
+- [Proposal 3]
+- [etc.]